Ryosuke Yamada: 2013–2014: "Mystery Virgin" and Kindaichi Case Files

-2015: Movie debut and 24 Hour Television
+2015: Film debut and 24 Hour Television

 In March 2015, Yamada made his movie debut as the hero, Shiota Nagisa, in the live-action movie adaptation of the popular manga, Assassination Classroom.
-The movie was a major hit, topping the box office of Japan on its first opening week.
+The film was successful, topping Japan's box office during opening week.

 In August 2015, Hey!
 Say!
 JUMP was chosen as the TV personality of NTV's annual 24 Hour Television, which was a program to raise awareness for all the people that are going through hard times, alongside another Johnny's group, V6.
 Yamada portrayed the hero, Ryohei Sasaki, in the 24 Hour Television drama special called Okaasan, Ore Wa Daijoubu, along with other Johnny's members Takahisa Masuda and Yoshihiko Inohara as cast members.
 He portrayed a high school student who's passionate about soccer, but suffers from a brain tumor.
-For the role, Yamada lost 6 kg within just a week.
+For the role, Yamada lost 6 kg within a week.
 In 2022, he was chosen as host personality again, together with the other members of the YouTube channel Jyaninochannel.

-Yamada was cast in another movie that was released on November 9 called Grasshopper along with Toma Ikuta.
-The movie was ranked number two on its opening week.
-Yamada received positive reviews due to his acting as a knife-wielding assassin in this movie, including from his veteran co-stars, Toma Ikuta, Tadanobu Asano, and Jun Murakami.
+Yamada was cast in another film released November 9 called Grasshopper along with Toma Ikuta.
+The movie ranked number two on its opening week.
+Yamada received positive reviews for his role as a knife-wielding assassin, including from his veteran co-stars, Toma Ikuta, Tadanobu Asano, and Jun Murakami.